abetusk/dev/projects/laser-spike/laser-spike.md

 Since we're only interested in the PWM output, only solder a single row of 1x4 headers for each of the four PWM output groupings on each of the PWM controllers.
 This will be the way the PCA9685 PWM controllers are seated on the breakout board.
-I find that using the same trick of seating the headers in something, the femail headers where they'll eventually reside, helps keep them straight when soldering.
+I find that using the same trick of seating the headers in something, the female headers where they'll eventually reside, helps keep them straight when soldering.

 I use a JST 2.5mm, oriented and locking 6 pin female connector on either side of the PCA9685 module.